Kingfishers and Keats

 It felt like he'd stumbled straight out of a Dumas novel.
 Fully formed and stoned on some A-grade Hindu Kush.

-His weathered face, wild blue eyes, exaggerated limp, and generally gruff disposition were held together purely by his wit, fearlessness, God's grace, and a Heroin addiction so strong it got him out of bed in the morning as often as it rocked him to sleep in his 10-dollar-a-night guest house.
+His weathered face, wild blue eyes, exaggerated limp, and generally gruff disposition were bound purely by his wit, fearlessness, God's grace, and a Heroin addiction so strong it got him out of bed in the morning as often as it rocked him to sleep in his 10-dollar-a-night guest house.

 We met on my second night in Kathmandu.
 I'd been wandering the streets aimlessly until I found something resembling a falafel wrap.
 Recognizing a fellow misfit, Joe had called to me across the street in his booming, incoherent Irish accent, the product of a lifetime as a boozehound slinking around the decrepit haunts of old Ireland.